rapid7/insightconnect-plugins/passivetotal/help.md

 #### Search WHOIS by Keyword

-This action is used to search whois by keyword.
+This action is used to search WHOIS by keyword.

 ##### Input